sueszli/fast-snek/README.md

 - ✓ simple.
 - ✓ higher isolation, security, robustness.
 - 〜 context switching: actually doesn't matter, since the `threading` library threads are kernel-level as well.
-- 𝙓 resource overhead: memory allocation, creation and management. having a unique copy of the interpreter for each process is really wasteful.
+- 𝙓 resource overhead: memory allocation, creation and management are slower for processes. additionally, having a unique copy of the interpreter for each process is really wasteful.
 - 𝙓 serialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication. also some objects are unserializeable: the `pickle` module is used to serialize objects. but some objects are not pickleable (i.e. lambdas, file handles, etc.).

 links: